Renting a Car in Tulum Mexico: The Ultimate Guide

 Watch out for features or insurance you might assume are included.
 A $5 daily surcharge may apply to satellite radio.
 A GPS navigator costs roughly $50 each week.

-If the driver is not in the document and something happens the insurance won’t cover the damages costs.
+If the driver is not in the document and something happens, the insurance won’t cover the damage costs.

 Theft protection insurance is also a good one to have, just in case.